 The City indicates that its by-law complaints process has traditionally guaranteed the confidentiality of complainants.
-It submits that this ensures that members of the public, on whom it relies to identify by-law infractions, will continue to do so, and that the disclosure of these names would deter others in future from complaining.
-The appellant states that she has a right to know the name of her accuser.
+This ensures that members of the public, on whom it relies to identify by-law infractions, will continue to do so, and that the disclosure of these names would deter others in future from complaining.
+The appellant states that he has a right to know the name of his accuser.

 I find that the confidentiality of a complainant's name forms part of the City's by-law complaints process.
 As the names of complainants are treated with confidence by the City, the disclosure of the complainant's name would disclose the identity of a confidential source of information in a law enforcement matter, a possible violation of a City by-law.
-Accordingly, I find that the complainant's name fits within the parameters of the section 8(1)(d) exemption.
+Accordingly, I find that the complainant's name qualifies for exemption under the section 8(1)(d) of the Act.

-The complaint form also contains the personal information of the appellant.
+The record also contains the personal information of the appellant.